KevinWyss/project_KW/README.md

 Author: Kevin Wyss, 14-104-640, University of Berne, Seminar Geodata analysis and modelling 2019

-### Goal of the script:
+## Goal of the script
-The goal of the python script is to create a stage-discharge relationship out of a measured river crosssection.
+The goal of this python script is to create a stage-discharge relationship out of a measured river crosssection.

+## Investigation Area
+My area of intrest concerning four rivers in the region of Susten and Grimsel.
+They were:
+  - Steinwasser
+  - Giglibach
+  - Wendenwasser
+  - Hasliaare
+The idea of those four alpine rivers where the different types of morphology.
+Steinwasser and Wendenwasser are two alpine rivers with medium steepness.
+Giglibach is an apline torrent and Hasliaare as the prime site is a wide and shallow river, investigated in Innertkirchen.

-### Data
+## Data
-For the realisation of this project field work with a certain amount of data collection was necessare
+The success of this project was joint with field work/data collection in the Grimsel and Susten area.
+The followed input parameters were necessary:
+  - River crosssections, measured with DGPS (Differential Global Positioning System)